ScottSucksAtProgramming/narcotics_tracker/docs/user_processes.md

 4. Medications are entered into the

 ### Notes
+* Mulitple medications can be ordered in a single order.
 * Medications from the same order can be received at different times depending on supplier availability.
 * Multiple boxes of the same medication will likely have the same Lot Number - but not always.
 * Different Medications will never have the same lot number.